Ninjonik/nexlyv2/README.md

+# DEPRECATED

-# Nexly V2 - Secure Communication Platform
+## Nexly V2 - Secure Communication Platform

 Nexly is a communication platform designed with a focus on security and privacy, offering end-to-end encryption for all communications.
 Unlike the other platforms, Nexly ensures a safe and secure environment for all users.